Why Did The Us Want The Gadsden Purchase

 Conclusion

-Explore further!
-Delve into primary sources, analyze diverse perspectives, and connect the Gadsden Purchase to broader historical themes.
+Explore further! dig into primary sources, analyze diverse perspectives, and connect the Gadsden Purchase to broader historical themes.
 Share your insights and join the conversation – what do you think was the most significant consequence of the Gadsden Purchase, and how does it continue to resonate today?